crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 in a standard format, very long form.
 Also, exactly how long the project will take, and the exact benefits and why these makes the juice worth the squeeze.
+Finally, a risk analysis of the likely reasons for failure, in a "pre-mortem" document, of if it fails, why it would have failed, looking back from the future.

 And I mean excruciating detail.
 This is now the level of detail I spend on analysis of any software investment, because software is under-analyzed, everywhere.

-I do this out of habit, produce these documents, to make sure the projects succeed.
-Anyone who wants to float an idea should be made to produce them, with bar raising, and a presentation to a very senior team where they defend the idea.
+I produce this level of documentation and analysis out of habit, to make sure the projects succeed *before we start*.
+Anyone who wants to float an idea should be made to produce this complete set of doucments, as a porfolio of "new idea" documents.
+Finally the documents need team review, then senior review, then executive review, along with bar raising, and a presentation to a very senior team where they defend the idea.